Heavy Black-Holes Also Matter in Standard Siren Cosmology: Introduction

-Given that accurate modeling of the CBC mass spectrum is integral to the spectral siren method, the parametric structure of our models should reflect the key features expected in the CBC population.
+Given that accurate modeling of the CBC mass spectrum is integral to the spectral siren method, the parametric structure of our models should reflect the key features expected in the CBC population \cite{Chernoff:1993th,Taylor:2011fs,Ezquiaga:2020tns}.
 In particular, widely used distributions include a mass gap between neutron stars (NSs) and black holes (BHs) \cite{Farr_2011}, over-densities associated with pulsational–pair instability supernovae and stable mass-transfer channels in isolated binary evolution \cite{Callister_2024, Godfrey_2024}, and possible high-mass excesses arising from hierarchical mergers in dense environments \cite{Kimball_2021, Tiwari:2025oah}.
-Each of these features has the potential to improve GW-based constraints on $\Hubble$.
-According to the recent LVK analysis, the most robust mass features are a non-empty NS–BH mass gap, an excess around $\sim10\,M_{\odot}$ and $\sim35\,M_{\odot}$, and a change in the power-law slope near $\sim35\,M_{\odot}$.
+Each of these features has the potential to improve GW-based constraints on $\Hubble$ \cite{You:2020wju,Mastrogiovanni:2021wsd,Ezquiaga:2022zkx,Pierra:2023deu,LIGOScientific:2021aug,LIGOScientific:2025jau}.
+According to the most recent LVK analysis, the most robust mass features are a non-empty NS–BH mass gap, an excess around $\sim10\,M_{\odot}$ and $\sim35\,M_{\odot}$, and a change in the power-law slope near $\sim35\,M_{\odot}$ \cite{Callister:2024cdx,LIGOScientific:2025pvj}.

-In this letter, we analyze the GWTC-4.0 catalog using 142 confident CBC detections and a new mass model that includes an additional mass feature for heavy BHs.
-In Section.~\ref{sec:result}, we demonstrate how this model translates to an improved estimation of the Hubble constant relative to the fiducial LVK analysis of GWTC-4.0.
-We examine the impact of this new mass scale on the inferred astrophysical CBC population and on the standard siren measurement.
-In Section.~\ref{sec:discussion}, we discuss the constraining power of such high mass feature with respect to the other mass scales and the intrinsic reason with heavy BHs are crucial in standard siren analysis.
-Finally, we conclude in Section.~\ref{sec:conclusion}.
+In this paper, we analyze the GWTC-4.0 catalog using 142 confident CBC detections and a new mass model that includes an additional mass feature for heavy BHs.
+First, to investigate whether the data support the presence of an excess of BH at high masses, and second, to evaluate whether such a feature can be leveraged to improve spectral siren inference.
+Section~\ref{sec:method} presents the inference framework and our population model.
+In Section~\ref{sec:result}, we show how this model translates to an estimation of the Hubble constant relative to the fiducial LVK analysis of GWTC-4.0.
+We examine the impact of the new mass scale on the inferred astrophysical CBC population and on the standard siren measurement.
+Finally, in Section~\ref{sec:discussion}, we discuss the constraining power of such high mass feature with respect to the other mass scales.
+We conclude in Section.~\ref{sec:conclusion}.